 Anyway, I was feeling dizzy and had to ask Arum to stop whilst I dashed out the car and threw up all over the Arabian Desert.

 On the way back to the hotel, Arum was fantastic.
 He provided cold water for us both and explained the different projects Dubai was undertaking along with random facts about some of the hotels and buildings.

 He was a fantastic guide and I couldn’t recommend this company more.
 These morning tours cost $199 and bookings can be made on their website.
 The tours generally run from 7am to 11am but we asked for a later pick up so we could have a bit more of a lay in!

-So that was our day dune bashing in Dubai!
+So that was our day dune bashing experience, just one of the fun activities in Dubai to try!
 Have you ever experienced dune bashing?
 Where should we try it next?
 Let us know in the comments below and as always, thanks for reading!